cruise-automation/isopod/README.md

 Supported args:
 + `release_name` - Release Name for the Helm chart.
 + `chart` - Source Path of the chart.
-This can be a full path or a path relative to working directory.
+This can be a full path or a path relative to the working directory.
 Having a leading double-slash (//) will make it relative path.
 + `namespace` (Optional) - Namespace (`.metadata.namespace`) of the resources
 + `values` (Optional) - A list of Starlark Values used as input values for the charts.
 The ordering of a list matters, and the elements get overridden by the trailing values.

 ## Misc